Recyclable material is placed in your yellow lidded bin which is collected on the same day each fortnight.

 - Clothing, material and shoes

-- Takeaway coffee cups.
+- Takeaway coffee cups and lids.

 Recycling education video by VISY